libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 10/8 Added Experimental Bot and User profile descriptions.
+This can be disabled in the Api settings json.

 • 10/4 Continued to work on Api.
 Added more advanced webscrape for external resources sub-agent.

 • 10/2 Continued to work on Discord Bot. !WebScrape added.